samsuh/2026-journal/README.md

 # 2026-journal

+## 6/21/26 - Sunday
+- If it's not raining, go for a ride outdoors.
+Otherwise ride indoors.

 ## 6/20/26 - Saturday
 - Still no plans.
 This might not be the greatest.
 - DONE ~~Gym Set B~~